The following categories of students may register for this course:

 At the end of this course the student will be able to:

-• Write critical reflections on material presented in class, including weekly assignments and an exam.
+Write critical reflections on materials discussed presented in class, including weekly assignments and an exam

-• Connect current perspectives from anthropology and sociology on South Asia with a wider transnational concepts, methods and material on the seminar theme.
+Connect current perspectives from anthropology and sociology of South Asia with a wider transnational concepts, methods and material on the seminar theme.

 Mondays 15:00-18:00 hrs, block I and II.
 Timetable.